 Simplified Issue: Individual or Group

-Usually the most common and inexpensive.
-The majority of simplified issue policies have a maximum payout of $50,000.
+Usually, the most common and inexpensive.
+Most simplified issue policies have a maximum payout of $50,000.
 Simplified issue insurance policies have a lower monthly premium, and you don’t need to provide rigorous family medical history information.

 Fully Underwritten: Individual or Group